Meet our Ed.D. Graduates

-- Channing Moreland, clinical manager Wesley Family Services, "The Lived Leadership Experiences of Black Women Professionals: A Phenomenological Qualitative Study of the Intersectionality of Race and Gender"
+- Channing Moreland, clinical assistant professor, University of Pittsburgh, "The Lived Leadership Experiences of Black Women Professionals: A Phenomenological Qualitative Study of the Intersectionality of Race and Gender"

 - Lisa Ann Pickett, English department chair, Pittsburgh School for the Creative and Performing Arts, "Race-Based Trauma, Secondary Education Interventions and African American Youth"